calbach/api-client-javascript/README.md

 client library and the `googlegenomics.jquery.js` helper code.

 Just like the instructions above, you need a valid client ID.
-This time though, make sure the 'BigQuery API' is set to 'ON'.
-(You can use the same project as before - just turn both APIs on.)
+This time though, make sure you have a [BigQuery enabled project](https://console.developers.google.com/flows/enableapi?apiid=bigquery).
+(You can use the same project as before)

 Replace `'your-client-id-goes-here'` on line 79 in `bigquery/index.html` with your client ID, and run your server as before.